WyThatGuy/reddit2tiktok/README.md

 **Automatically turn Reddit posts into short-form TikTok-style videos.**

-This Python project pulls **text and images from Reddit** and combines them with a background video and text-to-speech narration to create TikTok-ready clips.
+This Python project pulls **text and images from Reddit via screenshot** and combines them with a background video and text-to-speech narration to create TikTok-ready clips.

 ---